marcottelab/AltProteome/README.md

 # AltProteome
-BCH364 Class Project

-This is the repository for the code and commands we used to analyze the alternative proteome.
+This is the repository for the code and commands used to detect the alternative proteome in the our fractionation MS datasets.
 Additonally, summary files, images, and results produced are stored here.